Using multiple database hosts (master/replica)

 runtime if the master or replica changes.

-I have an extremely lightweight microservice pg-status that fits perfectly here
+I have an extremely lightweight microservice pg-status that fits perfectly here.

-it is created only on the first request.
+It is created only on the first request.

 The library uses lazy initialization in many places.